Sizing from the Smallest Scales: The Mass of the Milky Way: Analysis

 \section{Analysis}

 To study how the dynamics of the MW satellites depend on host halo mass, we select subhalos from the phELVIS simulations from each of the the host mass divisions discussed in \S\ref{subsec:phELVIS}.
 We then compare the subhalo samples to the observational data set via Galactocentric velocities -- namely, radial, tangential, and total.
 To mitigate selection effects driven by incompleteness in the sample of MW satellites, we match our sample of MW satellites to phELVIS halos via Galactocentric distance.
 For each of the three sets of host halos, we randomly select (with replacement) $10$ subhalos for each satellite, selecting the subhalos from distance bins of width $10~{\rm kpc}$ centered on the Galactocentric distance of the satellite, where there is an average of $600$ subhhalos in each satellite's distance bin.
+The size of the distance bins encompasses the observational radial distance errors for $\sim70\%$ of the MW satellites.
 These distance-matched subhalos are randomly selected from the parent catalog that combines the subhalo populations from all three timesteps.
 For our primary sample of $44$ satellites, this produces three comparison samples of $440$ halos each, associated with the low-mass, intermediate-mass, and high-mass hosts.
 As shown in Figure~\ref{fig:dist}, this distance-based matching enforces a very close correlation between the Galactocentric distances of the MW satellite sample and our comparison subhalo samples.
 One caveat to this method of matching -- it does not guarantee each distance-matched halo is located within $R_{\rm vir}$ of the host.
-For example, Leo~I's Galactocentric distance is $272~{\rm kpc}$ while only the $5$ most-massive phELVIS host halos have virial radii greater than this distance.
+For example, Leo~I's Galactocentric distance is $258~{\rm kpc}$ while roughly only $25\%$ of the explored phELVIS host halos have virial radii greater than this distance.
 Thus, some of the subhalos, drawn from the lower-mass hosts and distanced-matched to Leo~I, may reside beyond $R_{\rm vir}$.
 We choose not to match subhalos to observed systems on normalized distance (i.e.~Galactocentric distance which has been normalized to the MW/host's virial radius) to avoid introducing biases associated with the boundedness of a system at or near the virial radius or possible tidal disruption for systems near the host halo's center.